Plymouth, Massachusetts: Economy

 Plymouth's major industry is tourism, with healthcare, technical and scientific research, real estate, and telecommunications also being primary industries.
 The largest employer in the town is Beth Israel Deaconess Medical Center.

 Plymouth has experienced commercial and industrial success, with the downtown area and North Plymouth each becoming commercial centers and an industrial park opening outside of the town center.
 Colony Place was completed in late 2007, located near the industrial park.
 It consists of several large retail stores and various chain restaurants, and it contains one of the largest designer outlet malls on the South Shore.
 Plymouth has also recently seen the development of several residential projects, among them The Pinehills, which consists of 1,000 residential units, two golf courses, a country club, an inn and spa hotel, and a shopping village, completed in 2010.
 It is expected to contain 2,877 homes.

 Education

-Plymouth operates a large school system, with an enrollment over 8,000 students.
+Plymouth operates a large school system, with an enrollment of over 8,000 students.
 The Plymouth School District is one of the largest in the state, operating fourteen schools.
 This is larger than the Massachusetts average of eight schools.
 The school district operates 86 school buses under contract with First Student bus company.